DaveBenham/VenomModules/README.md

 ## RHYTHM EXPLORER CV EXPANDER
 ![Rhythm Explorer CV Expander module image](doc/REXCV.png)
-Adds three channels of CV outputs for each division of the parent Rhythm Explorer.
+Adds three channels of stepped CV outputs for each division of the parent Rhythm Explorer.
+All three channels for a division are updated each time the division fires.
+The Rhythm Explorer module supports one expander on either side, so each division can have as many as 6 channels of CV.

-This expander must be placed to the immediate right of the parent Rhythm Expander.
-The LED in the upper left glows yellow when the expander is successfully connected.
+### Unlabled direction button

+### RNGn (Range for channel n) knob

+### OFFn (Offset for channel n) knob

+### RNDn (Random for channel n) input

+### CVn (CV for channel n) outputs

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.